-Perfect, well-trimmed or manicured nails are not just a girl’s dream; healthy nails are an indicator of your health.
-You may have noticed white spots on your nails at some point in your life that may have thrown you in disarray.
+Perfect, well-trimmed, or manicured nails are not just a girl’s dream; healthy nails indicate your health.
+You may have noticed white spots on your nails at some point that may have thrown you in disarray.
 However, developing white marks on nails is usually not a sign of a severe medical condition.

-An injury to the nail, usually due to a pinch or strike to your nail, is a very common cause of these white nail spots, termed leukonychia.
+An injury to the nail, usually due to a pinch or strike to your pin, is a prevalent cause of these white nail spots, termed leukonychia.

 However, several other causes may be responsible for the white marks on nails.
-Let’s discuss the causes of white spots on the nails and if there is a need to inform your doctor about these leukonychia spots.
+Let’s discuss the causes of white spots on the nails and if you need to inform your doctor about these leukonychia spots.

 What Is Leukonychia?

 White spots on the nails are referred to as leukonychia.
 There are multiple causes of white spots on your nail.
-These can range from harmless scratches from manicures to serious illnesses, namely liver or kidney disease.
+Moreover, these can range from harmless scratches from manicures to severe illnesses, namely liver or kidney disease.

-You might want to continue reading the article if you want to learn more about leukonychia, including the causes and treatment of white spots on fingernails and toenails.
+Moreover, you might want to continue reading the article to learn more about leukonychia, including the causes and treatment of white spots on fingernails and toenails.

-Leukonychia refers to a condition where white lines or white dots on nails appear on the fingernails or toenails.
+Additionally, leukonychia is a condition where white lines or dots on nails appear on the fingernails or toenails.
 This is a very prevalent issue and is typically harmless.

 Leukonychia is classified into two main types:

-- True leukonychia: This arises in the matrix of the nail, the part of the nail that is responsible for the production of the nail.
+- True leukonychia: This arises in the matrix of the nail, the part of the nail responsible for the pin’s production.

 True leukonychia can be divided into two categories based on the nail’s appearance.